CoderNum/linux-learngit/readme.txt

-Git is a version system
+Git is a distributed vesion control system.
 Git is free software